OUR PEOPLE

 Overview

 Dr. Shapiro has clinical expertise in conditions of the upper extremity, including the hand, wrist, and elbow.
 Her clinical interests include traumatic hand and forearm injuries stemming from sports-related injuries to acute traumas as well as common issues such as arthritis, carpal tunnel, and ligament and tendon injuries.
+Dr Shapiro has lectured nationally and internationally on clinical hand and wrist injuries as well as research topics including quality, value, and care equity.

-Dr. Shapiro completed her undergraduate degree at Stanford University, for which she was a member of the varsity women’s soccer team.
+Dr. Shapiro completed her undergraduate degree at Stanford University, where she was a member of the varsity women’s soccer team.
 She completed her residency in Orthopaedic Surgery at Stanford University, serving as a chief resident during her final year.
 She then completed a fellowship in Hand, Upper Extremity, and Microvascular Surgery at Duke University, at which she also completed a Master’s Degree in Health Analytics from the Duke Fuqua School of Business.